Yacht Design School's

 What are the total expenses associated with the course?

-By the time you are ready to run a professional design firm you will have spent, given current tuition levels, $4,025 on the lessons of this course, as much as $2,000 on drafting tools and perhaps $1,500 on books.
-The actual prices for the lessons are in the YDS Brochure on the school page and the enrollment form.
-Most tools you will end up buying are on the yacht design tools order form with pricing information.
-For promotion of your work you will want a computer for writing magazine articles, and developing and maintaining a web site, communicating by email, and for CAD work.
+By the time you are ready to run a professional design firm you will have spent, given current tuition levels, around $7,801 on the lessons of the main curriculum.
+Most students find it easiest and most cost effective to take our "CAD Course" first and do the entire main curriculum using the Rhino on screen design software.
+The most expensive option here would be $1,395 for the course and the Rhinoceros(r) software with rendering and animation plug ins.
+Some students with prior knowledge of Rhino or other CAD software, or a lot of confidence in their ability to learn on their own simply buy the Rhino educational license at our student price of $195.
+Additional programs we recommend later in the main curriculum can cost $330.
+Unfortunately vital manual drafting tools are now impossible to buy new, which has closed off the option of learning to design using manual methods.
+In any case learning to design "on screen" is nowadays less expensive and more powerful, so it is undoubtedly the best option.
+You will be likely to have spent, say, $2,000 on books.
+The prices for the lessons are in the YDS Brochure, on the school page, and on the old Enrollment Form which is still on the site for the moment.
+Virtually everyone these days has a computer capable of CAD work, and which can also be used for writing magazine articles, developing and maintaining a web site, and communicating by email.
 If you wanted to specially invest in all the best top of the line computer equipment from scratch, which most won't need to do these days, you could add that in.
-A top of the line computer with a good color printer, CD-RW or DVD+RW drive, scanner, digital camera, Microsoft Office Professional, Microsoft FrontPage, Sales Cart, and the Rhino/Flamingo CAD and rendering packages could run up to $3,000.
+A top of the line computer with a good color printer, DVD+RW drive, scanner, digital camera, Microsoft Office Professional, Microsoft Expression Web, and the Rhino/Flamingo CAD and rendering packages could run up to $2,000.
 Your web site will probably cost you around $50 per month for access and hosting.
-So your non-recurring expenses by the time you start your own professional office, which at this point will be fully equipped, could run up as high as $9,500.
+So your non-recurring expenses by the time you start your own professional office, which at this point will be fully equipped, could run up as high as $12,125.
 There is absolutely no need for fancy offices.
 I have never seen an economic justification for anything other than working out of your home unless you are working for someone else.
 The most prestigious firms in the world were traditionally quite happy to use plywood doors to draft on.
-Our director and administrator's house is at present almost entirely offices.
+Our director and administrator's house and boat are at present about half offices.
 Fortunately with today's collaborative software, which allows people working for us to work from anywhere in the world in real time just as if they were right here in the office with us, we will probably never need the expense of a separate office building.
 Back to top.

 Why are your tuition rates so low, as compared to the other schools?